palautatan/palautatan.github.io/index.md

 <img src="images/iidata_banner.jpg">

 ## My Data Science Endeavors
 Hi, my name is Edie.
 I enjoy boba, stress cleaning, and curating <a href="https://open.spotify.com/user/edieaudio">Spotify playlists</a>.
-I almost have a BS in Statistics.
+I almost have a BS in Statistics from UC Davis.
 Almost.
 My favorite thing in school and one of my favorite things to do for fun is Statistical Computing.
-If I'm not doing that, I like Real Analysis and Biology.
+Other than that, I adore Real Analysis and Biology.
 I also ran a Data Science convention called  <a href="http://www.iidata.net/">iidata</a>.

 ```python
 for person in world: